Edinburgh Halal Food Guide

 Butta Burger

-Butta Burger has recently started to offer halal chicken options on their menu but that’s only limited to the chicken burger, NOT the chicken wings.
+Butta Burger has started offering halal chicken options on their menu, but that’s only limited to the chicken burger, NOT the chicken wings.
 Using chicken breast instead of thigh inevitably makes it less succulent.
 We find the chicken burgers underseasoned and the sauces were a bit overwhelming to taste.

 Stack & Still